micro-bitwise/micro-bitwise.github.io/_tutorials/crypto-student-main.md

 # Encryption

-With an understanding of what cryptography is and why it's important, the question remains: *how* exactly does encryption hide messages?
-To examine this question — and some solutions — more closely, let's write a program that allows two micro:bits to talk to one another: Micro:bit Messenger.
+With an understanding of what cryptography is and why it’s important, the question remains: *how* exactly does encryption hide messages?
+To examine this question — and some solutions — more closely, let’s write a program that allows two micro:bits to talk to one another: Micro:bit Messenger.

 ## Hello, World

-Let's take another look at the script from the starter activity:
+Let’s take another look at the script from the starter activity:

 ```
 from microbit import *